hasheddan/crossplane-offline/docs/WORKSHOP.md

 ### 3. Download `k8scr` CLI.

-For the Crossplane package manager we need to install a local container registry.
+For the Crossplane package manager we need to install an in-cluster container registry.
 Use directions [here](https://github.com/hasheddan/k8scr#quickstart).

 > NOTE: `k8scr` download will be updated such that building the binary will not